-- 7. The Landowner, its executors, administrators, assigns, and other successors in interests, shall release the Municipality from all damages, accidents, casualtles, occurrences, or claims which might arise or be asserted against said employees and representatives from the construction, presence, existence, or maintenance of the BMP(s) by the Landowner or Municipality. - 8.
-The Municipality intends to inspect the BMPs at a minimum of once every three years to ensure their continued functioning.

-This Agreement shall be recorded at the Office of the Recorder of Deeds of Luzerne County, Pennsylvania, and shall constitute a covenant running with the Property and/or equitable servitude, and shall be binding on the Landowner, his administrators, executors, assigns, heirs, and any other successors in interests, in perpetuity.
+The Landowner, its executors, administrators, assigns, and other successors in interests, shall release the Municipality from all damages, accidents, casualties, occurrences, or claims which might arise or be asserted against said employees and representatives from the construction, presence, existence, or maintenance of the BMP(s) by the Landowner or Municipality.
+8. The Municipality intends to inspect the BMPs at a minimum of once every three years to ensure their continued This Agreement shall be recorded at the Office of the Recorder of Deeds of Pennsylvania, and shall constitute a covenant running with the Property and/or equitable servitude, and shall be binding on the Landowner, his administrators, executors, assigns, heirs, and any other successors in interests, in perpetuity.
+ATTEST: WITNESS the following signatures and seals: (SEAL) For the Municipality: For the Landowner: ATTEST: (City, Borough, Township) County of , a Notary Public in and for the county and state aforesaid, whose commission expires on the day of , 20, do hereby certify that whose name(s) is/are signed to the foregoing Agreement bearing date of the day , 20, has acknowledged the same before me in my said county and state.
+GIVEN UNDER MY HAND THIS day of ric. å

-ATTEST:

-WITNESS the following signatures and seals:

-(SEAL) For the Municipality:

-For the Landowner:

-ATTEST:

-STATE OF

-COUNTY OF

-I, a Notary Public in and for the county and state aforesaid, 20, do hereby certify thatwhose name(s) is/are signed to the foregoing Agreement 20, has acknowledged the same before me in my said

-county and state. , 20, has acknowledged the same before me in my said

-GIVEN UNDER MY HAND THIS day of , 20

-NOTARY PUBLIC (SEAL)
+(SEAL)